isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

     })
   }

 So, the first function that's listed is the bq_data function.
-This function fires after the user makes their selections and hits the 'submit' button.
-I have previously taken the ~4000 gene sets, and built a hash (using the awesome hash library) that takes the gene set names and returns the gene names.
+This function executes after the user makes their selection and hits the 'submit' button.
+I have previously taken the ~4000 gene sets, and built a hash (using the awesome hash library) that takes gene set names and returns the genes.
 The getGenes functions performs that task.
-Then BigQuery SQL is contructed:
+Then BigQuery SQL is then contructed:

 .. code-block:: r